pulumi/pulumi-cloud-requests/README.md

-# console-requests
+# Pulumi Console Issue Tracker
-Welcome to the public issue tracker for the Pulumi Console (app.pulumi.com)!
-Feature requests and bug reports welcome!
+Welcome to the public issue tracker for the [Pulumi Console](https://app.pulumi.com)!

+This is a place for users of the closed source Pulumi Console (https://app.pulumi.com) to report bugs, create feature requests, and comment and upvote on community-led ideas.